mbilab/Web-tutorial/unit/css/README.md

 }
 ```

-## Step 3: style the navgation bar
+## Step 3: style the navigation bar

 Insert the following code into `./exercise.css` and edit `[correct display]` to an appropriate value.